Best Hand Tools For Automotive

 JIS stands for "Japanese industrial standard", and JIS screwdrivers are designed to be used on Japanese products and vehicles such as Honda, Shimano, and many others.

-what is JSS
+what is a JSS screwdriver

-Looking closely at the tip of a JIS screwdriver, you'll see it's slightly different from a Phillips screwdriver.
 The bottom of the JIS blade is flat, and the point of the driver is blunt.
 A JIS screw can often be identified with a small dot on the top of the screw.

 Taiwan Tools